 First, run the numbers to gauge if refinancing your auto loan makes sense.
 Does it make sense for you to lower your monthly payment in exchange for having to deal with more of them?
 Can you secure a lower interest rate if you get your auto loan refinanced?
 Then, consider the fees associated with refinance transactions.
 Also, ask the lender if there are any origination fees or prepayment penalties.
 These expenses can cancel out the profits from securing a lower interest rate.
 If you have a low loan amount on your remaining balance, it may make more sense to stick it out.

-Refinance loans are offered by traditional banks, credit unions and online lenders.
+Traditional banks, credit unions and online lenders offer refinance loans.
 There’s no shortage of lenders to choose from in these categories.
 So consider using a platform that presents you with the best offers for your financial situation.
-That way, you won’t get stuck with lenders who expect higher credit scores, and you will find competitive interest rates and terms relative to your financials.
+That way, you won’t get stuck with lenders who expect higher credit scores and will find competitive interest rates and terms relative to your financials.
 More on that shortly.

 Visit each lender’s website and use the pre-qualification tool (if available) to gauge your approval odds and view potential loan terms.
 This will help you determine which lender to apply with, and it does not impact your credit score.
 You only get a hard credit inquiry if you apply for a loan offer that you receive during the preapproval process.